hssmalo/steampunkfantasy/rules.md

 ---

 Multiple things may happen in same step, but they happen simultaneously, including damage.
-In principle you can roll for all damage simultainiusly, and apply the damage in the apply damage step.
+Thus You can roll for all damage simultainiusly.

 \pagebreak